QCI-LAB/QCI_HoLLoApp/README.txt

   - Ability to compare input data with processed results.

 - **Modular Design**:
-  - Includes a dedicated `HoloData` class to manage data and methods for hologram processing.
+  - Includes a dedicated `QCI_Model` class to manage data and methods for hologram processing.
   - Flexible and extendable for incorporating new algorithms or data types.

 ## Requirements